Light

 Technical

-Data - Diameter: 62 mm - Depth: 20 mm - Weight: 80 gr Inscriptions on the obverse: - Armbandkompass (wrist-top compass) - Bauart (manufacturer): Kadlec - Baumuster (item type): AK 39 (or LK 10) - Werk-Nr.
-(Serial no.): xxxxx - Anforderungszeichen (Procurement no.): Fl 23235 <== See also note at left (click on the links for pictures) |
+Data - Diameter: 62 mm - Height: 20 mm - Weight: 80 gr Markings on obverse face: - Armbandkompass (wrist-top compass) - Bauart (manufacturer): Kadlec - Baumuster (item type): AK 39 (or LK 10) - Werk-Nr.
+(Serial no.): xxxxx - Anforderungszeichen (Procurement no.): Fl 23235 |

-![]() Taking a bearing with the rifle-type sights: ![]() Some items had RED sighting aids, commissioned already in 1943 (see picture: markings on box) |
+![]() Taking a bearing with the rifle-type sights: ![]() Some items had RED (link) sighting aids, commissioned already in 1943 (link to picture: markings on box) |

-(Picture courtesy Peter Miles) Special inscription on the items without the manufacturer's name: - V-Muster = Verbrauchsmuster (non maintainable) Additionally, a (production?) date was indicated: E.g.: 7.
+(Picture courtesy Peter Miles) Special inscription on the items without the manufacturer's name: V-Muster = Verbrauchsmuster ('non maintainable') Additionally, a (production?) date was indicated: e.g.: 7.
 VI.
-1943 (June 7, 1943) |
+1943 (June 7, 1943) Manufacturers: License production by C. Stockert & Sohn and PREMA (picture of letter by courtesy of Frank LIEBAU, see his Website Die Kompassmacher). |

-| Elle
+| The

 ![]() Photograph published by the Reichsluftfahrtsministerium and probably used for training purposes. |